A Closer Look At Equity LifeStyle Properties, Inc.'s (NYSE:ELS) Impressive ROE

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-Pleasingly, Equity LifeStyle Properties has a superior ROE than the average (6.5%) in the REITs industry.
+As you can see in the graphic below, Equity LifeStyle Properties has a higher ROE than the average (6.9%) in the REITs industry.

 That is a good sign.
 Bear in mind, a high ROE doesn't always mean superior financial performance.
-Especially when a firm uses high levels of debt to finance its debt which may boost its ROE but the high leverage puts the company at risk.
+A higher proportion of debt in a company's capital structure may also result in a high ROE, where the high debt levels could be a huge risk .
 You can see the 2 risks we have identified for Equity LifeStyle Properties by visiting our risks dashboard for free on our platform here.

 How Does Debt Impact Return On Equity?

-Equity LifeStyle Properties' Debt And Its 19% ROE
+Combining Equity LifeStyle Properties' Debt And Its 19% Return On Equity

-Equity LifeStyle Properties does use a high amount of debt to increase returns.
-It has a debt to equity ratio of 2.07.
+Equity LifeStyle Properties clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 2.17.
 While its ROE is pretty respectable, the amount of debt the company is carrying currently is not ideal.
-Debt does bring extra risk, so it's only really worthwhile when a company generates some decent returns from it.
+Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.